tttor/ctrl-foundation/method/value-based/lstd_tu_2018.md

     applying a known non-linear transformation to the state

 # comment
-* specific to LSTD estimator for LQR:
+* specific to LSPI+LSTD estimator for LQR:
   * ie sample complexity of the LSTD estimator on LQR
   * in model-free, and value-based classes
+  * no policy grad
 * key concepts:
   * LQR, LSTD, LSPI
+* is not this obvious already? that model-based is one way to improve (world-)sample efficiency
+>  Empirically, we demonstrated that model-free policy iteration (LSPI) requires substantially more samples on certain LQR instances than the model- based methods from Dean et al.